 Energy sector takeaways for investors

-While most oil companies are now investing in renewable energy, almost all have had high-profile issues, such as oil spills or climate change denial.
-If that's not a dealbreaker, these companies tend to be stable businesses and some of the higher-paying dividend stocks.
-This is also a turbulent time for oil companies, since oil prices have dropped.
+Although most oil companies are now investing in renewable energy, almost all have had high-profile issues, such as oil spills or climate change denial.
+If that's not a dealbreaker, these companies tend to be stable businesses, and many oil dividend stocks offer high dividend payouts.

-If you want to stay away from big oil, the energy sector also has renewable energy stocks.
+If you want to avoid big oil, the energy sector also offers renewable energy stocks.
 You won't find them among the top 10 (at least not yet), but they provide a more sustainable way to invest in energy companies.

 Related investing topics